ndeakin/ski/README.md

 ##Future Development

-The game currently shows a single sprite that falls down a wite background.
-I think needless to say, there is work to be done.
-Fleshing out the graphics (ex. having the skier change sprites) and improving physics (ex. implementing physics) are the main priorities currently.
+The game currently shows a skier that skis down a white background.
+Fleshing out the graphics (ex. adding more skier sprites, adding gates) and improving physics (ex. implementing more physics) are the main priorities currently.